The stellar populations of quiescent ultra-diffuse galaxies from optical to mid-infrared spectral energy distribution fitting: Introduction

 In this work, we employ SED fitting techniques to explore the stellar population properties and photometric redshifts of UDGs.
 We do this for a moderate sample of 29 galaxies distributed across a variety of environments.
 We use data from the optical to the mid-infrared to better constrain the shape of the SED, and also probe for the presence of dust in UDGs.
 We use the stellar populations recovered to understand how UDGs fit into known scaling relations for both dwarf and giant galaxies.
 Finally, we seek to test different formation scenarios for them.

 The paper is structured as follows: in Section \ref{sec:data} we present a summary of the UDG sample studied in this work and the data available for each UDG.
 We also discuss how we measured the photometry in each different dataset and the difficulties of doing this for such faint sources as UDGs.
 In Section \ref{sec:analysis} we describe our SED fitting methodology.
 In Section \ref{sec:results} we provide our results.
 In Section \ref{sec:discussion} we discuss the implications of our results within the theoretical predictions for UDGs and as compared to the literature.
 In Section \ref{sec:conclusions} we present the summary and the conclusions of the paper.
 In Appendix \ref{sec:appendix_stamps} we show the processed postage stamps of our sample of galaxies.
 In Appendix \ref{sec:appendixA} we show all of the SED fits and resulting corner plots.
 In Appendix \ref{sec:appendixB} we analyse the impact of excluding the infrared bands in the recovered stellar populations.
+In Appendix \ref{sec:Appendix_Table}, we show our SED fitting results without the inclusion of dust attenuation in the models.